davea42/tsearch-code/README.md

 Robert Sedgewick and Kevin Wayne, Algorithms (4th
 Ed).
 This is the crucial reference on red-black trees.
+There is a fix in the errata of the
+3rd printing.
+Earlier editions of the book should be discarded, one thinks.
-There is a crucial fix in the errata of the 3rd printing.
-In addition, in dwarf_tsearchred.c in two places I had to fix things, look for 'Mistake' in the source.
+In addition, in dwarf_tsearchred.c, in two places I had to fix the logic, look for 'Mistake' in the source.

 http://www.prevanders.net/tsearch.html